 Part B: Types of Satellite Data

-Step 1: Satellites and ForecastingClick the image to watch this NASA video on how researchers study and forecast hurricanes, then answer the questions that follow.
+Step 1: Satellites and ForecastingWatch this NASA video describing how NASA satellites were used to forecast and study Hurricane Katrina and her impacts, then answer the questions that follow.

 Checking in QuestionsAnswer the following questions to check your understanding of the information provided in the video.

 - What information, captured by the Aqua satellite, illustrated the growing strength of the storm?

 Fill in the blanks: